 Beardtongue makes an excellent groundcover.
 Sweet tubular flowers bloom from late spring to mid-summer and attract pollinators.

-Moss Phlox create a mat of bright flowers in the spring.
+Moss Phlox creates a mat of bright flowers in the spring.